GA-repos/React_State_and_Props/README.md

 import React, { useState } from 'react';
 ```

 This syntax is called **destructuring**.
-Destructuring is a cool JavaScript feature that let's us name parts of an array or object so that we don't have to use the dot notation.
+Destructuring is a cool JavaScript feature that lets us name parts of an array or object so that we don't have to use the dot notation.
 Let's take a quick look at it by watching this quick [video](https://www.youtube.com/watch?v=G4T2ZgJPKbw).

 The way that we'll use the `useState` method in our code will also use destructuring.
 In this case, we'll be destructuring an array that is returned from useState.
 This array contains two elements.
 The first is the actual state data and the second is a method that allows us to change the data.
 Let's see the pattern: